saqebakhter/vcoconfig/README.md

 pip3 install -r requirements.txt

-Modify app.py , with your VCO IP, and Username/Password.
+Modify config.ini , with your VCO IP, and Username/Password.

 Launch app with: